rocLv/gitlab/doc/user/project/merge_requests/reviews/index.md

 1. Select **Edit merge requests**.
 A sidebar on the right-hand side of your screen appears with editable fields.
 1. Select the checkboxes next to each merge request to edit.
-1. Select the appropriate fields and their values from the sidebar.
+1. Select the fields and their values from the sidebar.
 1. Select **Update all**.

 ## Associated features